 How do you use it?

-Initially you use the Newa 5 times per week, and then after the first 4 weeks you reduce it to 2 treatments per week.
+Initially you use the Newa five times per week.
+Then, after the first four weeks, you cut down to two treatments per week.

 What do I think of it?